cactuaroid/PrivateObjectExtensions/README.md

 Requirements
 ---
-The unit test project has to refer either of:
+No dependencies.
+You can use this library for any projects, but I recommend to use only in unit test projects.

-- (MSTest V1) Microsoft.VisualStudio.QualityTools.UnitTestFramework.dll or
+Supported platform:
-- (MSTest V2) MSTest.TestFramework.
+- .NET Framework 4.0+

-Supported platform: .NET Framework 4.0+
+- .NET Core 2.0+

 Sample
 ---